fg91/learning_cuda/notes/lesson_3/README.md

 ## Reduce

-**Simplext example:** Calculate the sum of a sequence of numbers.
+**Simplest example:** Calculate the sum of a sequence of numbers.
 Requires cooperation between processors.

 ![](pictures/screenshot2.png)